-Approval of Childbirth Accommodation is granted by the Dean for Graduate Education, after appropriate consultation with the student’s department.
-Normally, the accommodation is granted to eligible women graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.
+Approval of Childbirth Accommodation is granted by the OGE after appropriate consultation with the student’s department.
+Normally, the accommodation is granted to eligible graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.

 Continuation of Services